Yhisken/DigitalImageProcess2023/README.md

 —— **Change** the include directory and library directory of opencv to your own<br />
 ———————————————————Update log 2023.12.01—————————————————————<br />
 I have rebuilt this repository and now all X64 and .vs directories have been deleted.
 All you need to do is rebuild<br />
-the solution and change the containing and library directories to your own opencv.                                 <br />
+the solution and change the include directory and library directory of opencv to your own.                                 <br />

 ——————————————————————————————————————————————————<br />